MichelleCoffey/chachatea_v1/README.md

 ## Defensive Design

-* The user must log in or register to see the full recipes.
+* The user must log in or register shop and to leave a review of the tea.

-* Passwords are used with WerkZeug to protect the user.
+* Stripe is used for all payments and log in funtionality.

-* You can only add, edit and delete your own recipes.
+* You can only add, edit and delete your own review.

 * The passsword must contain between 5-20 characters.

-* Recipes must also contain characters.
+* You can only log in with one email address.

 * Image Url must contain http:// or https://.